ecell/ecell4_docs/en/index.rst

 ****************

 This product is licensed under the terms of the `GNU General Public License v3 <https://github.com/ecell/ecell4_base/blob/master/LICENSE>`__.
-See also `LICENSE <https://github.com/ecell/ecell4_base/blob/master/LICENSE>`__ for the software included in this product
+See also `LICENSE <https://github.com/ecell/ecell4_base/blob/master/LICENSE>`__ for the software included in this product.

 - Copyright (c) 2010-, RIKEN